yamashin42/yamashin42/README.md

 ## Shintaro Yamamoto

 I'm a Japanese Doctoral student at Graduate School of Advanced Science and Engineering, Waseda University since April 2019.
 I'm also a Research Assistant at Artificial Intelligence Research Center, the National Institute of Advanced Industrial Science and Technology (AIST) since May 2020.
-My research topic is scientific publication mining using Natural Language Processing and Computer Vision techniques.
+My research topic is scientific publication mining using Natural Language Processing and Computer Vision techniques. <br>
 [Japanese page](https://yamashin42.github.io/yamashin42/JP)

 ### Biography